-Principal of and interest on the Bonds are payable from the proceeds of a continuing direct annual ad valorem tax, without legal limitation as to rate or amount levied against all taxable property within the District.
+Principal of and interest on the Remaining Outstanding Bonds and the Bonds are payable from the proceeds of a continuing direct annual ad valorem tax, without legal limitation as to rate or amount levied against all taxable property within the District.
 The Bonds are obligations of the District and are not obligations of the City of Baytown, Chambers County, the State of Texas or any entity other than the District.
 See "THE BONDS-Source of Payment."